vanessadamario/vanessadamario.github.io/README.md

 I am a postdoctoral researcher at Fujitsu and a visitor affiliate at Massachusetts Institute of Technology (MIT) since November 2021.
-I joined MIT first as a PhD visiting student, then as a postdoctoral researcher.
+I joined MIT first as a PhD visiting student (December 2019 - March 2020), then as a postdoctoral researcher (April 2020 - October 2021).
 I got a PhD in computer science in May 2020.
 I previously graduated in physics (2015) and high energy physics (2016).